goldblatt/chimehacks/README.md

 To reset the DB to a clean state:

 1. Delete all rows in DB:
 `python manage.py flush`
 2. Undo all migrations:
 `python manage.py migrate hello zero`
 3. Redo all migrations
 `python manage.py migrate`
 4. Run command to fill DB with real resources
 `python manage.py import_resources`
 5. Run command to fill DB with Stories data
 `python manage.py create_stories`
+6. Run command to fill DB with rest of info for resources `python manage.py import_resources_additional_info`